namle133/namle133/README.md

 Welcome to my GitHub repository!
 Here's a link to [LinkedIn](https://www.linkedin.com/in/nam-le-76b7a7183/) where you can learn more about me.

-I am a Blockchain - Back End Developer from VietNam.
+Software engineer with 2 years in Blockchain - Web applications, proficient in Golang-Python base-back-end development

 ### :hammer_and_wrench: Languages and Tools :